calvinkatoroy/Finpro_OOP_18/README.md

 # Maratones: Rhythm Runner in 2D

 Welcome to the GitHub repository for **Maratones**!
 This project is a rhythm-based 2D obstacle runner inspired by games like *Geometry Dash* and *Cookie Run*.
-It was created by [Your Name(s)] as a fun, engaging, and challenging game that combines rhythm, platforming, and fast-paced gameplay.
+It was created by (insert names, nanti ajah) as a fun, engaging, and challenging game that combines rhythm, platforming, and fast-paced gameplay.

----

 ## **Introduction**

 **Maratones** is a 2D rhythm-based runner where players navigate dynamic obstacle courses, synchronized to the beat of catchy original soundtracks.
 The game features exciting checkpoint battles against music-themed minibosses, ensuring that every run is unique and thrilling.

----

 ## **Features**